Joyce Giraud: Pageantry and modeling

 Joyce Giraud visited the Puerto Rican diaspora in Hawaii and this is an autographed picture to the United Puerto Rican Association of Hawaii.

 Giraud has been one of the few Puerto Rican Supermodels, and has been featured on numerous magazine covers and in international campaigns.

 In her early career, Giraud participated in a number of beauty pageants and became a titleholder multiple times, leading to the Miss Universe 1998 pageant where she finished as second runner-up.
 She is a two-time Miss Puerto Rico and previously represented Puerto Rico at Miss World 1994.
 Giraud won the 1994 Miss World Puerto Rico and the titles of Most Beautiful Hair, Most Beautiful Smile; Most Beautiful Face and Best Runway.
 She later represented Puerto Rico in the Queen of the Atlantics International in Spain, and won the title Queen of the Atlantics 1995.
 In 1997, she represented Puerto Rico in the Miss Venus International in Jacksonville, Florida and won her hometown the title.
 In 1998, Giraud won the title of Miss Aguas Buenas and then was crowned Miss Universe Puerto Rico.
 She also won the titles of Most Beautiful Hair, Most Beautiful Face, Best Body and the Miss Photogenic Award.

 Despite a scandal that almost cost her the crown due to some sexy modeling shots, Giraud was cleared by Donald Trump to compete in the Miss Universe 1998 pageant in Hawaii where she was a crowd favorite and finished as 2nd runner-up behind Veruska Ramírez of Venezuela and winner Wendy Fitzwilliam of Trinidad and Tobago.
 Later that year, she wrote a book called "Joyce, Dreams and Realities", based on her experiences in the Miss Universe pageant.

-In 2000, Giraud became the only undefeated model to win every episode of Star Search aka Destination Stardom in Honolulu, Hawaii.
+In 2000, Giraud became the only undefeated model to win every episode of Star Search Destination Stardom in Honolulu, Hawaii.

+In 2012, Giraud created the annual international beauty pageant Queen of the Universe, benefiting the programs of the UNESCO Foundation for Children in Need.
+Since then, she has produced and directed the annual event.